SilentLizard/ros2_hybrid_localization/README.md

 # ros2_hybrid_localization
-Combining AMCL and GMM for a more robust hybrid localization approach for global positioning and effective position tracking
+Combining AMCL and GMM for a more robust hybrid localization approach to enable quick convergence in global positioning and effective position tracking.